Han-Sim/blog.hansim.dev/src/pages/posts/0016-JS-closure.md

 // the a is now 103
 ```

+I used `IIFE` here: see this post to understand why. https://mariusschulz.com/blog/use-cases-for-javascripts-iifes

 # Singleton in JavaScript using Closuer

 `Singleton`: an object that is meant to have only one instance during the execution of the program.